peizhuan/peizhuan.github.io/_pages/conferences/safety-net-symposium-2025.md

 ---
 layout: single
-title: "Symposium on the Frontiers in the Studies of Anti-Poverty Programs"
+title: "Symposium on the Frontiers in the Studies of Anti-Poverty Programs: Evidence on Improving Youth Outcomes and Reducing Inequality"
-date: 2025-10-10
-venue: "Cornell University"
-location: "Ithaca, NY"
 permalink: /conferences/safety-net-symposium-2025/
+author_profile: true
 ---

-# Symposium on the Frontiers in the Studies of Anti-Poverty Programs: Evidence on Improving Youth Outcomes and Reducing Inequality

 **Date:** Friday, October 10, 2025
-**Conference Location:** 700 Clark Hall, Cornell University, Ithaca, NY **Co-Organizers:** Pauline Leung and Zhuan Pei **Sponsors:** Cornell University Brooks School of Public Policy; Jain Family Institute; William T. Grant Foundation
+**Conference Location:** 700 Clark Hall, Cornell University, Ithaca, NY
+**Co-Organizers:** Pauline Leung and Zhuan Pei
+**Sponsors:** Cornell University Brooks School of Public Policy; Jain Family Institute; William T. Grant Foundation

 ## About the Symposium

-This day-long symposium features new research on anti-poverty programs, particularly their effects on youth outcomes.
-This event brings together leading scholars to present and discuss the latest evidence on the (long-term) impacts of various social programs.
+This day-long symposium features new research on anti-poverty programs, particularly their (long-term) effects on youth outcomes.

 ## Program